mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-04-26-pauladamdavis-portrait.md

 ---
-layout: work
+layout: media
 title: "Mail Chimp shirt at the bowling alley"
-description: "PaperFaces portrait of @pauladamdavis drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @pauladamdavis drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-pauladamdavis-twitter-lg.jpg
   thumb: paperfaces-pauladamdavis-twitter-150.jpg